mooreryan/ocaml_python_bindgen/README.md

 Next, run `pyml_bindgen` on the value specifications file to generate an OCaml module with [pyml](https://github.com/thierry-martinez/pyml) bindings.
 The [ocamlformat](https://github.com/ocaml-ppx/ocamlformat) command is optional, of course.

-It would be nice to turn this into a ppx, but for now, you have to run it manually on value specs.
+*For now, you have to run this manually on the specs you write.
+One day, it would be nice to turn this into a ppx, but it's not too bad to run yourself :)*

 ```
 $ pyml_bindgen --caml-module=Silly signatures.txt silly_module Silly > lib.ml